jon-perrett/advent-of-code-2021/README.md

 - To be honest it's hard.
 - I got a correct solution for puzzle 1, started working on puzzle 2 and realised my solution to answer 1 was flaky.
 I did fix this in the end.
 - Pointers are useful actually.
+### 3rd December - Ruby
+Experience level: _none_
+Thoughts going into it: I don't really know what to expect.
+Thoughts after completing:
+- It feels a bit like Python